 The NHC also has created an easy-to-understand chart describing the Saffir-Simpson Hurricane Wind Scale, a 1-to-5 rating system that is based on a hurricane’s sustained wind speed and is used to estimate potential property damage.
 This scale can help journalists differentiate between Category 3 and Category 5 hurricanes.

-The center’s website offers a detailed explainer on storm surges, including the dangers associated with them.
+The center’s website offers a detailed explainer on storm surges, which can cause extensive damage.

 The NHC has compiled data on major hurricanes since 1900, with details such as death tolls, local economic impacts and interactive maps for each hurricane.